Steps to Obtaining a Child Care License

 6

-Once all required documents are submitted, a licensor will contact you to schedule an onsite inspection.
-At the inspection, the licensor will assess compliance with the licensing rules and will measure your facility to determine the total capacity of your facility.
+Once all required documents are submitted, a licensing specialist will contact you to schedule an on-site inspection.
+At the inspection, the licensing specialist will assess compliance with the licensing rules and will measure your facility to determine the total capacity of your facility.

 Start-Up Grant Information